fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 [SHA256 hashes of essential files at given checkpoints](#sha256-hashes-of-essential-files-at-given-checkpoints) section for this checkpoint.

-## 4. X

-## 5. Reset of fetchd node storage
+## 4. Reset of fetchd node storage

 **IMPORTANT**: This command will **IRREVERSIBLY** erase all data from node's storage databases.
-If you executed the [backup point above](#2-backup-your-node-highly-recommended-but-not-mandatory), you should have a backup.

-Perform a complete cleanup of fetchd databases and storage:
 ```bash
 fetchd --home ~/.fetchd/ tendermint unsafe-reset-all
 ```

-## 6. Install NEW version `v0.12.LATEST` of the `fetchd` node
+## 5. Install NEW version of the `fetchd` node

-> NOTE: The `LATEST` value in the version tag will be decided & published here when it will become known.
+> NOTE: The `LATEST` placeholder used below in this section will be replaced with final git tab value when it will become known.

 There are two options - either do **local** installation, or using the **docker** (see the related sections below).
 The right choice only depends on how you normally run your node.

-### 6.1. \*EITHER\* Build & install LOCAL version of new node
+### 5.1. \*EITHER\* Build & install LOCAL version of new node
 > #### PREREQUISITE: Install Golang
 > We highly recommend to use the `go1.18.10`, which is the latest version supported by go modules `fetchd` node
 > depends on.